What to expect when getting vaccinated

 Because I choose not to watch hordes of news that’s filled with mayhem and drama, I wasn’t in the loop when Gov. DeSantis laid out the executive order that said it was A-okay for my age group (50+) to receive the COVID-19 vaccine.

 How did I find out?
-The front page of this newspaper’s sister publication, the Triangle News Leader.
+The front page of this here paper, the Triangle News Leader, the best source of good news.
 Shameless plug, I know.
 But a true one.

 Spoiler alert.
 I did not need my insurance card, so if someone doesn’t have one, they won’t need it.